 • corporations (people acting on behalf of a company); and

-may give rise to issues with consent and legal capacity.
+may have issues related to consent and legal capacity.

-People with disabilities are protected by the rule that a contract is not valid and enforceable unless there was genuine consent to its making.
+People with a mental impairment – or people who are temporarily impaired by drugs and/or alcohol – are protected by the rule that a contract is not valid and enforceable unless the person had the capacity to genuinely consent to its making.

-Capacity to give consent involves a general understanding of the nature of the contract (not necessarily its fine details).
-A person with a mental impairment, for example, may have the capacity to understand some contracts (e.g. buying a loaf of bread), but not to understand other, more complicated contracts (e.g. buying a car on credit).
+Capacity to give consent involves a general understanding of the nature of the contract but not necessarily its fine details.
+For example, a person with a mental impairment may have the capacity to understand some contracts (e.g. buying a loaf of bread) but not to understand other, more complicated contracts (e.g. buying a car on credit).

-Where a person with a disability did not understand the general nature of the contract, a court can intervene to set aside the contract only if:
+Where a person did not understand, due to a mental impairment, the general nature of a contract they signed, a court can intervene to set aside the contract only if:

-• the other party knew (or ought to have known) of the disability or lack of capacity and it would be unfair for them to take advantage of that; and
+• the other party knew (or ought to have known) of the person’s mental impairment or lack of capacity and it would be unfair for them to take advantage of that; and

 • the benefit received by the other person has not been sold to a third party who did not know the previous transaction might not be valid.
 To escape the consequences of a contract, the other party should be notified of the intention not to be bound by the contract within a reasonable time.

-A person with an intellectual or psychiatric disability will be liable to pay only a reasonable price for necessaries sold and delivered (s 7 Goods Act 1958 (Vic)).
+A person with an intellectual or psychiatric disability is only liable to pay a reasonable price for necessaries sold and delivered (s 7 Goods Act 1958 (Vic)).
 “Necessaries”, and the rules applicable here, are dealt with in “Young people”, because the definition is the same for both groups.